27 Best Things To Do in Budapest

 25. Taste a good goulash

-Typical Hungarian goulash| ©stu_spivack
+Typical Hungarian Goulash| ©stu_spivack

-Typical Hungarian goulash| ©stu_spivack
+Typical Hungarian Goulash| ©stu_spivack

 The one you will have heard most about is goulash: a soup seasoned with paprika that may contain meat or vegetables, but its real flavour is in the broth.
 Even if the contents don't appeal to you, you have to try the soup, just as you have to try the city's official snack: langos, a hot fried bread with toppings that will remind you of a kind of pizza.